 In need of a beauty copywriter?
-With 4 years’ experience writing for L’Oréal –not to mention being a self-confessed skincare addict with one too many eyeshadow palettes – Maisie is well positioned to help.
+With 6 years’ experience writing for L’Oréal – not to mention being a self-confessed skincare addict with one too many eyeshadow palettes – Maisie is perfectly positioned to help.
 Speak to her about your project (or even your favourite beauty finds!) here.

 For luxury copywriting inspiration, sector insight and to stay in the loop with everything happening in the studio, connect with Maisie on Instagram @theluxurycopywriter.